Permanent Care vs Foster Care vs Adoption in Victoria: What's Actually Different

 Understanding the legal distinction is one thing.
 Understanding what each arrangement actually feels like to live in is another.

 Foster carers describe their experience as team-based and structured.
 Your CSO support worker checks in regularly.
-The DFFH case manager handles legal and case planning decisions.
+The DFFH or authorised ACCO case team handles legal and case planning decisions.
 You attend Care Team meetings.
 You're supported, but you're also supervised.
-Significant decisions — travel outside Victoria, changing a child's school, medical procedures — require written consent from DFFH.
+Significant decisions are governed by the order and agency arrangements; travel outside Victoria or overseas requires the written consent specified by the applicable order.
 Some carers find this reassuring.
 Others find it disempowering.

 Permanent carers describe a significant shift in autonomy.
-DFFH exits.
+DFFH typically closes the file.
 You're the decision-maker.
 You manage birth family contact directly.
-There's no agency worker sitting in on visits.
-This independence is something most permanent carers appreciate, but the transition can feel abrupt.
 Post-PCO support from agencies varies widely — some maintain a light-touch relationship, others consider the file closed.

-Adoptive families in Victoria are almost exclusively families who have adopted internationally or through the rare domestic adoption process.
-The VSAS (Victorian Adoption Network for Information and Self Help) is the support organisation, but it operates in a very different context from the foster and permanent care sector.
+Adoptive families in Victoria include families who have adopted internationally or through the rare domestic adoption process.
+VANISH (Victorian Adoption Network for Information and Self Help) provides adoption information and support, but operates in a very different context from the foster and permanent care sector.

 The Reunification Problem